mvari/golang-userapi-docker/README.md

 Generic API service storing users, built up on Golang using MySQL as data storage.

 ### Golang UserApi
-src/ directory contains the golang api code and the Dockerfile for building a docker image.
+src/ directory contains the golang api code and the Dockerfile.

 ### Mysql UserAPI Schema
-mysql/ directory contains the DB schema and the Dockerfile for building a docker image for the mysql DB.
+mysql/ directory contains the DB schema and the Dockerfile.

 ## How to test the service functionality
 curl --header "Content-Type: application/json" --request POST --data '{"name":"test user","age":30}' http://host:8080/user